Blog //

 On 14 October 2025, UK ministers wrote a formal letter directly to the Chairs and CEOs of major companies.
 Not with fear.
 With expectation.
 It landed just days before the Cyber Security and Resilience Bill entered Parliament for first reading.
 The timing was deliberate.

-Cyber security has moved beyond the realm of technical teams and quarterly dashboards.
+Cyber resilience has moved beyond the realm of technical teams and quarterly dashboards.
 It now sits alongside financial governance and operational continuity as a core discipline of modern enterprise management.
 When cyber risk is poorly controlled, consequence does not stay contained.
 It moves through operations, supply chains and the confidence of leadership.
 When control falters, consequence follows fast.

 As NormCyber CTO Paul Cragg notes, “The letter is a polite nudge with a serious undertone.
 Cyber cannot be isolated as an IT issue.
 It must be woven into the business fabric.
 Boards that wait for regulation to force action will already be behind.”